-Our board of directors currently consists of seven members, all of whom were elected pursuant to the board composition provisions of a voting agreement, which will terminate immediately prior to the completion of this offering.
+Our board of directors currently consists of eight members, all of whom were elected pursuant to the board composition provisions of a voting agreement, which will terminate immediately prior to the completion of this offering.
 Upon the termination of these provisions, there will be no further contractual obligations regarding the election of our directors.
 Our nominating and corporate governance committee and board of directors may therefore consider a broad range of factors relating to the qualifications and background of director nominees, which may include diversity and is not limited to race, gender or national origin.
 We have no formal policy regarding board diversity.
 Our nominating and corporate governance committee's and board of directors' priority in selecting board members is identification of persons who will further the interests of our stockholders through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business, understanding of the competitive landscape and professional and personal experiences and expertise relevant to our business strategy.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.

 Director Independence.
-Our board of directors has determined that all of our directors, except for Dr. Mendlein and Dr. Weyer, are independent, as determined in accordance with the rules of The NASDAQ Stock Market and the SEC.
+Our board of directors has determined that of the eight members of our board of directors are independent, as determined in accordance with the rules of The NASDAQ Stock Market and the SEC.
 In making such independence determination, the board of directors considered the relationships that each non-employee director has with us and all other facts and circumstances that the board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and, where applicable, the transactions involving them described below under "Certain Relationships and Related Party Transactions".
 In considering the independence of the directors listed above, our board of directors considered the association of our directors with the holders of more than 5% of our common stock.
 Upon the completion of this offering, we expect that the composition and functioning of our board of directors and each of our committees will comply with all applicable requirements of The NASDAQ Stock Market and the rules and regulations of the SEC.
 There are no family relationships among any of our directors or executive officers.

 Staggered Board.
-In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three classes, Class I, Class II and Class III, with each class serving staggered three-year terms.
+In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three classes, class I, class II and class III, with each class serving staggered three-year terms.
 Upon the expiration of the term of a class of directors, directors in that class will be eligible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.

-- Our Class I directors will be Dr. Mendlein and Mr. Nelsen; - · Our Class II directors will be Mr. Enyedy, Dr. Nashat and Dr. Rastetter; and - Our Class III directors will be Mr. Coughlin and Dr. Weyer.
+Our Class I directors will be ;

+Our Class II directors will be ; and

+Our Class III directors will be .